Taghut: Etymology

+Manfred Kropp traced it to the Ge'ez (Old Ethiopian) ta'ot, meaning false idol.

+Taghut is used together with جِبْت jibt in surah al-Nisa 4:51.
+Wahib Atallah says that these words are of Egyptian origins and explains these words as Hejazi pronunciations of Copt and Thoth.

 In the Quran

 The term taghut occurs eight times in the Quran.
 In Pre-Islamic Arabia referring to pagan deities such as Al-Lat and Al-Uzza.

 This is taken to refer to an actual event in which a group of disbelieving Meccans went to two eminent Jewish figures for counsel on the truth of Muhammad's teachings and were told that the pagans were more rightly guided than Muslims.

 The Arabic taghut is variously interpreted to refer to idols, a specific tyrant, an oracle, or an opponent of the Prophet.

 Again, this term taghut has been used here to designate a demon worshipped by the Quraysh.